Police ID suspect in fatal New York City subway shooting

 NEW YORK (AP) — Police on Tuesday identified a suspect in what they have said was an apparently unprovoked fatal shooting of a passenger aboard a New York City subway train.

-Andrew Abdullah, 25, is wanted in the death of 48-year-old Daniel Enriquez, who was shot late Sunday morning aboard a Q train as it approached a station in Manhattan, the NYPD said.
+Andrew Abdullah, 25, is wanted in the death of 48-year-old Daniel Enriquez, the NYPD said.
+He was shot to death while heading to brunch Sunday morning, about six weeks after 10 people were shot in an attack on another subway train.

+Enriquez' sister Griselda Vile implored the city Tuesday to tackle crime more effectively.

+“I’m pleading that this not happen to another New Yorker,” she told Fox News.
+“I don’t want my brother just to be a passing name in the media, a passing name in our normalcy post-pandemic.”

 The police department tweeted a photo of Abdullah, 25, and asked the public for help finding him.